Sounds of Germany

 The immersive audio campaign

 Secret Escapes was chosen as a partner for the landing page.
 They managed to convince the GNTB with a creative concept.
+The campaign aimed to enhance brand engagement by creating wdm_placeholder_number_17that resonated with the audience.
 In addition to the video content I provided, they added so-called video overlays.
 This way the user could see at any time at which POI he or she was at the moment, while the video continued to run seamlessly.
 So you can imagine it as graphic elements, but they were not embedded in the video, but via the homepage.

 In addition, I took Sennheiser on board as an additional partner for the Sounds of Germany.
 Thanks to my network I knew that they would fit in very well with the project with their Ambeo program and Dear Reality.
 The GNTB was also pleased to have another German partner, as the past has already shown that cooperations work well in this context.
 For example, putting on the headphones became a product placement for Sennheiser MOMENTUM Wireless.
 Thanks to the use of Sennheiser’s social media channels, the reach of the campaign was further increased and I was able to create a win-win situation for everybody involved.